dsugden/dsugden.github.io/_posts/2015-04-01-conductR-for-developers.md

 Existing OPS tools like ansible, chef, puppet, salt  etc. are essential.
 Conductr does not replace these, but enhances the landscape with sophisticated and _developer friendly_ application level **configuration** and **lifecycle** management.
 In fact it brings to the table string support for these tools with both a CLI and a REST API.

-ConductR enables the "elastic" part of the Reactive Manifesto.
+ConductR also enables the **elastic** part of the Reactive Manifesto.
 It allows Ops to scale up or down according to load without any service interruption.
-We will explore how this looks.

 ###How does ConductR help Devs